therden/sequential-links-rustler/README.md

 -------
 Thanks to [MikeTheWatchGuy](https://github.com/MikeTheWatchGuy) for creating and maintaining [PySimpleGUI](https://github.com/PySimpleGUI/PySimpleGUI).

-Thanks also to [The Pallets Project](https://github.com/pallets) for creating and maintaining [Click (the "Command Line Interface Creation Kit")](https://github.com/pallets/click).

-Original SVG image of three black [Sausages by Jacob Halton from the Noun Project](https://thenounproject.com/term/sausage/4135/)
+The source of the three black sausages incorporated into the image of the Rustler was the SVG at the following link: [Sausage by Jacob Halton from the Noun Project](https://thenounproject.com/term/sausage/4135/)